LifeSiteBinghamton/candidate-test/README.md

 ## Getting Started
 1. Install the base npm modules with `npm install`.
+2. Install the express with `install express --save`.
+3. Install the mongoose with `install mongoose --save`.
+4. Install the body-parser with `install body-parser --save`.
-2. Install bower dependencies with `bower install`.
+5. Install bower dependencies for angular with `install bower --save` and `bower install`.
-3. Start up the server with `node server.js`.
+6. Start up the server with `node server.js`.
-4. View in browser at `http://localhost:8080`.
+7. View in browser at `http://localhost:8080`.

 ## Instructions
 * Use NodeJS, Express, Mongo, and Angular to create a CRUD application.
 It can be anything you want - a list of ToDos,